cdgco/VestaWebInterface/docs/select-upgrade.md

 ## If Selective Install was used

-NOTE: v0.5.0 and v1.0.0 require a clean install and cannot be installed through upgrade.
+NOTE: v1.0.1 and older require a clean install and cannot be installed through upgrade.

 #### Step 1:
 Delete all files in your existing VWI web directory except includs/config.php.
 Ensure you delete any files starting with a period such as '.htaccess', '.git', or '.gitignore'.